FHIR/sql-on-fhir-v2/README.md

 ### Extensions

-Convert array of extensions into object representation for natural access using global or local registry of extensions to shorten the names:
+Convert an array of extensions into object representation for natural access using global or local registry of extensions to shorten the names: